johntao/blog-2025/src/content/default/tasty-human-written-post.md

 What I observed is that these generated articles are not so shy at repeating the same concept all over again

-Whereas I as a human prefer my daily dose of random stuff.
+In contrast, I, as a human, prefer my daily dose of random stuff.

-Lastly, AI by default uses the different tone of language, I wonder if this is trainable.
+Lastly, AI’s tone differs from mine by default, but I wonder if it can be prompted to change.

-For my preference, I love to deliver concepts in concise emotional or humorous words.
+I love explaining things in short, punchy words — with a bit of emotion or humor.

-And I tend to keep it that way (not to train or prompt LLM too hard!) to earn myself a living 🤣
+I tend to not prompt the LLM too hard, so my own voice can still make me a living. 🤣